Trump to Jeff Sessions: Seek death penalty for drug trafficking ‘where appropriate’

 Opioid-related overdoses killed 42,000 people in 2016, and early estimates suggest the problem worsened in 2017 and will surpass the AIDS epidemic’s toll at its height in the mid-1990s.

-White House Counselor Kellyanne Conway said Mr. Trump wanted to highlight the epidemic in hard-hit New Hampshire, since he’d been moved by residents’ stories about opioids addiction during the campaign, even if the administration realizes it is a nationwide problem.
+White House counselor Kellyanne Conway said Mr. Trump wanted to highlight the epidemic in hard-hit New Hampshire, because he was moved by residents’ stories about opioid abuse during the campaign, even if the administration realizes the problem is nationwide.

-“Obviously, this crisis impacts everyone everywhere,” Ms. Conway said.
+“Obviously, this crisis impacts everyone everywhere,” she said.

 To reduce the supply of foreign fentanyl, Mr. Trump wants to require advanced electronic data on 90 percent of packages that enter the U.S., so customs agents can target suspicious drug shipments.

-Right now the postal service receives data on some packages, but only private couriers like UPS and FedEx provide it on every parcel.
+The Postal Service receives data on some packages, but only private couriers such as UPS and FedEx provide it on every parcel.

 Cutting off the supply of opioids is just one branch of the plan Mr. Trump will discuss in New Hampshire.

-The president wants to screen every federal inmate for opioids addiction at intake, so they can be treated and connected with recovery services.
+The president wants to screen every federal inmate for opioid addiction at intake so addicts can be treated and connected with recovery services.

 He wants federal resources to assist states in expanding the use of overdose-reversing naloxone and medication-assisted treatment, which has a proven track record of success.

-To cut down on the number of pills prescribed, he wants 75 percent of opioid prescriptions reimbursed by federal health programs to align with guidelines from the Centers for Disease Control and Prevention or other “best practices” within three years, and 95 percent within five years.
+To reduce the number of pills prescribed, he wants 75 percent of opioid prescriptions reimbursed by federal health care programs to align with guidelines from the Centers for Disease Control and Prevention or other “best practices” within three years, and 95 percent within five years.

-Mr. Trump also wants states to transition from their own prescription-drug monitoring systems to a nationwide one, so doctors can track patients’ habits across borders.
+Mr. Trump also wants states to transition from their own prescription drug monitoring systems to a nationwide program so doctors can track patients’ habits across borders.

-Meanwhile, Capitol Hill lawmakers from both parties are trying to put muscle behind Mr. Trump’s decision last fall to declare opioids addiction a public health emergency.
+Meanwhile, Capitol Hill lawmakers from both parties are trying to put muscle behind Mr. Trump’s decision last fall to declare opioid addiction a public health emergency.

-Congress struck a budget agreement that provides $6 billion to fight the opioids epidemic over this year and in 2019.
+Congress struck a budget agreement that provides $6 billion to fight the opioid epidemic over this year and next.

-Later this week, the Energy and Commerce Committee plans to debate more than two dozen bills targeting the opioids crisis, from speeding approval of painkilling alternatives to linking ER patients with treatment after they overdose.
+The Energy and Commerce Committee plans this week to debate more than two dozen bills targeting the opioids crisis, including speeding approval of painkilling alternatives and linking emergency room patients with treatment after they overdose.

-The panel will also consider legislation to let doctors know if patients have a history of addiction, to study how many teens are using injectable drugs, and to boost efforts to interdict fentanyl, a synthetic opioid blamed for the recent spike in overdose deaths.
+The panel will also consider legislation to let doctors know if patients have a history of addiction, to study how many teens are using injectable drugs and to boost efforts to interdict fentanyl, a synthetic opioid blamed for the recent spike in overdose deaths.

 All told, some 25 bills will be on the calendar during a two-day hearing.